-As the nurse swings the door open he’s already saying something while looking at his clipboard.
+As the male nurse swings the door open he’s already saying something.
 I wait a beat, no one else responds.
 I ask, “Did you say Kendal?”
 He nods.
 That’s us.

-Once we’re in the exam room, he writes down more questions which I answer by speaking back to him.
+Once in the room he writes down more questions which I answer by speaking back to him.
 He then tells me the doctor will be right in.

 The doctor was at the door when the nurse exited and I see him hand the clipboard to the doctor to write on and point to his ear and mouth I guess explaining that the mother is deaf.
 The doctor comes in, makes eye contact with me, smiles and clearly asks if I would like him to write down everything.
 Having understood him, I said, “Well let’s see how we do first.”

 Fair enough.
-He’s focused on speaking with us, and he’s easy for me to understand.
+He’s focused on speaking with us, and easy for me to understand.